1. What is the Intellectual Property Registry?

 Finally, it is not possible to inscribe in the Registry any inventions of novel mechanisms or processes of purely utilitarian or functional nature nor the names of products, groups or companies, nor mere titles.

-1. How to inscribe a work in the Intellectual Property Registry?
+1. How register a work in the Intellectual Property Registry?

 2. What is meant by the presentation of a work?

 The presentation of a work is the ensemble of efforts that the Law and the Regulation require prior to the acceptance of the work for final inscription.
 The presentation includes the rating or assessment by the Registrar to verify that the work meets the requirements of the Law.
-Upon successful completion of the qualification, the presenter will meet the pre-inscription final formalities and deposit two copies or bound reproductions.
+Upon successful completion of the qualification, the presenter will meet the pre-inscription final formalities and deposit two copies or bound reproductions of the work to be registered.
 The inscription process will then be completed and the work will get the protection provided by the Law.
 Only a final and binding judgment of a Court may cancel a registration duly incorporated in the Registry books.

 3. When the Registrar “qualifies” or evaluates a work to determine if it is inscribable, is the content of the work judged?

 Not at all.
 The Registrar does not judge the content of a presented work.
 Only its shape.
 It is necessary to determine if the work is the type contemplated by Law 55 as appropriate for inscription.
-For example, it may not be a mechanical device which is protectable only by a “patent”, not by “copyright”.
+For example, a work protected by Law 55-2012 a mechanical device which is protectable only by a “patent”, not by “moral rights”.

 4. How much does it cost?